BattlePlugins/Version/README.md

   * @return Return true, if the currently running/installed version is less than or equal to maxVersion.
 - constructor Version(String version)
   * @param version - This is the version that is running on the server.
-- constructor Version(String version, Tester tester, Object object)
+- constructor Version(String version, Tester tester)
   * @param tester - This is an optional interface that you can pass in.
-  * tester.isEnabled() will run before isCompatible() & isSupported()
+  * tester.test() will execute before isCompatible() & isSupported()
-    * tester.isEnabled() must return true or else isCompatible() & isSupported() will return false.
+    * tester.test() must return true or else isCompatible() & isSupported() will return false.
-  * This test() can be any custom test that you want to perform.
     * true = continue the version checking.
     * false = stop the version checking and return false.
-  * @param object - The object to be tested by the tester.
+  * tester.test() can be any custom test that you want to perform.
+    * For example, you can wrap plugin.isEnabled()
+    * Or, you can attach an test to see if the plugin is in a broken state: Most likely from an Exception during onEnable()
+    * Or, anything else your heart desires :P